Saworieza/fivily/README.md

 TO DO Before pushing to Heroku
 * Make it so only admins can access All Orders
 * Enable deletion of items on root page
+  * can delete items but will delete all items of same ID/name ... will look into limiting the DELETE
 * When status changes to fulfilled, make new orderid

 TH 2/19